jessicacliong/Pet-Stays-API-Webserver/README.md

 ### User Story Utilisation

-After creating the preliminary tasks, this helped me determine the key tasks required to create this application.
-Each short explanations outlined a specific user need outlining what each role was, what action needed to be performed and why.
-Following the agile methodology, they were expressed through user perspective and were used to help establish tasks to be completed.
+After creating the preliminary tasks, this helped me determine the key tasks required to create the application.
+Each short explanation outlined a specific user need outlining what each role was, what action needed to be performed and why.
+Following the agile methodology, they were expressed through user perspective and were used to help establish tasks to be completed (Atlassian, unknown).
 These user stories informed me as a developer of what data and information needs to be stored in the database, the routes/end points required to be made (Agile Alliance, 2022).
-This ensures the application delivered the highest value to the end user by ensuring the core needs were met and end users were kept in mind as a priority.
+This ensures the application delivered the highest value to the end user by ensuring the core needs were met and end users were kept in mind as a priority (Atlassian, unknown).

-In future projects, I would write this before writing the problem documentation and creating an ERD for the project.
+In future projects, I would write this before writing the problem documentation and creating an ERD for the project, as this would have allowed me to better map the ERD .

 ### Prioritisation, Timeframes and Labels